§ 2701 Scope of chapter.

 (a) Any person of competent legal capacity may contract for insurance.

-(c) Any annuity contract or policy of life or disability insurance procured by or for a minor under subsection (b) above shall be made payable either to the minor or his/her estate or to a person having an insurable interest in the life of the minor.
+(c) Any annuity contract or policy of life or disability insurance procured by or for a minor under subsection (b) of this section above shall be made payable either to the minor or his or her estate or to a person having an insurable interest in the life of the minor.

 § 2708 Consent of insured; life, health insurance.

 No life or health insurance contract upon an individual, except a contract of group life insurance or of group or blanket health insurance, shall be made or effectuated unless at the time of the making of the contract the individual insured, being of competent legal capacity to contract, applies therefor or has consented thereto in writing, except in the following cases:

 (1) A spouse may effectuate such insurance upon the other spouse;

 (2) Any person having an insurable interest in the life of a minor, or any person upon whom a minor is dependent for support and maintenance may effectuate insurance upon the life of or pertaining to such minor;

 (3) Family policies may be issued insuring any 2 or more members of a family on an application signed by either parent, a stepparent or by a husband or wife;